ftrackhq/integrations/doc/using/exporting_project.rst

 .. image:: /image/hierarchy_first.png

-If the clip instead named *SQ001_010* the shot tag will match the entire name and yield a hierarchy looking like this:
+However, if the clip was named *SQ001_010* then the shot tag will match the entire name and yield a hierarchy looking like this:

 .. image:: /image/hierarchy_second.png

-If adding task type tags the the same clip the hierarchy will look like this:
+If adding task type tags to the same clip then the hierarchy will look like
+this:

 .. image:: /image/hierarchy_with_tasks.png